 - Monday - Rovers 10am - 1pm

 - Wednesday - Rovers 2pm - 3.30pm

 - Thursday - Rovers 10am - 1pm

 - Activities include - Computers, pool table, air hockey table, puzzles, arts and crafts, magazines.
 Refreshments are available.

 - How much does it cost?
-The Drop-in charges a small amount for each meeting.
+The Drop-in costs £2 for each meeting.

 Short Break Service (Respite) Services

 - The Short Break Service provides respite support to adults aged 18-65 who have a learning disability, who either live at home with family or carers.